Reading Olympics Monthly Meetings

 How it works

 The goal of the Reading Olympics is to increase students' reading for enjoyment and increase reading skills.
-Students collaborate with their teammates to read forty to fifty books that have been selected by a committee of librarians, reading specialists and classroom teachers.
+Students in grades 4-6 collaborate with their teammates to read forty to fifty books that have been selected by a committee of librarians, reading specialists and classroom teachers.
 Faculty and staff members serve as group leaders for this fun activity!

-You will choose a minimum of six (6) books to read for your team and be the “expert” on your team for those books.
+You will be assigned a minimum of six (6) books to read for your team and be the “expert” on your team for those books.
 You are encouraged to also read as many of the other books on the list as you can to help your team.
 You will be reading a few of the novels in class.

 As information is received from MCIU on competition dates and other important information it will be posted.